 In Grade 9, pupils have to make the difficult choice of which subjects to take in the FET phase of their schooling.
 Discussions with pupils, a presentation to parents and personalized feedback from an educational psychologist all play a role in guiding an informed decision.

 All pupils are offered English as a Home Language.
 Afrikaans and Xhosa are offered as First Additional Languages while foreign pupils are offered French or German as Second Additional Languages.

-For a small school we offer a large variety of subjects for Grades 10 – 12.
-The subjects in the junior Grades are generally split into specific disciplines with subject specialists offering our children real insight into the subject.
+For a small school, we offer a large variety of subjects for Grades 10 – 12.
+The subjects in the junior Grades are generally split into specific disciplines with subject specialists offering our children a real insight into the subject.
 Drama was introduced in 2016 to compliment the input of the Music and Visual Arts departments.

 Mathematics remains an area of focus with more teaching time given to these classes and allowing pupils access to AP Maths.
 All subjects provide extra assistance through afternoon clinics.
 Subjects teachers remain available in the classrooms to assist individuals or groups of pupils gain mastery.

 Woodridge once again achieved a 100% matric pass rate for the 2019 matric examinations.